zxjlm/playwright-service/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the repository
-- Check the API documentation at `/docs`
-- Review the health check endpoint at `/health`

----

-**Built with ❤️ using FastAPI, Playwright, and modern web technologies**